joelanman/git-cheatsheet/README.md

 You need to change to your project directory (using the `cd` command) before running any Git command.

+Some terms:

+- **Repository** or 'repo' is your project stored by Git, with all your changes recorded so you can undo them.
+- **Commit** a saved version of your project

 ## 1. Working on files on your own computer

 `git init`

-Run this in a new folder to start using Git on that project.
+Run this to start using Git on a new project.
 You don't need to do this if you downloaded an existing repository.

 `git status`